dottxt-ai/outlines/docs/reference/samplers.md

 ## Greedy sampler

+Greedy sampling selects the token with the highest probability at each step.
+It's deterministic and always produces the same output for a given input.

-You can also use the greedy sampler.
-For this you need to initialize the generator with the sampler:
+To use the greedy sampler, initialize the generator with the sampler:

 ```python